shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 ### Popularity/credibility

 - Number of downloads weighted by time across all versions
-    - # downloads in the last year - 10%
+    - Number of downloads in the last year - 10%
-    - # downloads in the last 6 mo - 30%
+    - Number of downloads in the last 6 mo - 30%
-    - # downloads in the last month - 60%
+    - Number of downloads in the last month - 60%

+### Overall

 When navigating to a category, we propose that crates will be ranked by default by...